 Home

-Images, text & website design are the property of Adrian Hoskins unless otherwise stated, and are protected by Copyright.
+Copyright All images are the property of Adrian Hoskins unless otherwise stated.
 Most images are available for sale as high resolution originals.
 Images or text must not be published elsewhere in part or in whole without prior written consent.
 For details of reproduction fees, please visit the Copyright and Fees page.

-Hi, I'm Adrian Hoskins: entomologist, creator of this website, and natural history tour leader.
+Hi, I'm Adrian Hoskins: entomologist, photographer, writer and wildlife tour leader.

 My passion for butterflies and nature in general has taken me on many travels.
 As a lad I explored most of Britain by motorbike.
 Later I spent 5 or 6 years travelling around Europe with a particular fondness for the beautiful French Alps.
 I had however always dreamt about visiting the tropics, so I saved long and hard and in 1991 I was able to to participate in a 'once in a lifetime' wildlife safari in Tanzania.
 The idea was to see and photograph the 'big game' animals, but I found myself taking more photos of butterflies than of lions or elephants!